• Skip to primary navigation

 • You do not need to cover this crumble when it bakes.

-This cherry crumble is delicious served as is but you could also serve it with vanilla ice cream, yogurt, whipped cream or coconut whipped cream.
-This crumble can be eaten as a snack, for dessert or for breakfast.
+• Serving ideas: this cherry crumble is delicious served as is but you could also serve it with vanilla ice cream, yogurt, whipped cream or coconut whipping cream.

-A bowl of cherry crisp with a spoon beside it and a tea towel around it.
+A bowl of cherry crumble with two scoops of vanilla ice cream on it and a spoon in it.

 Can I make this cherry crisp ahead of time?